 Outro

-Kimber and Carl from Tacoma showed up an hour later.
-Glad they could benefit from our tracks.
-The weather was so great that we spent a long time on top.
-Later we plunge-stepped our way down the mountain.
+Kimber and Carl from Tacoma came up an hour later and thanked us for our tracks.
+The weather was so great that we stayed for a long time on top.
+Afterward, we plunge-stepped our way down the mountain.

 The inversion swept over Snoqualmie Pass and Snow Lake Basin.
 It grew even more dramatic as the day progressed.
-Later the rising clouds overtook the lower places.
-So we soon dropped into the misty forest.
+As the rising clouds slowly overtook the low places, we soon returned to the misty forest.

 See more trip photos here.